JoJo Fletcher: The Bachelorette

 Fletcher was announced as the Bachelorette on March 14, 2016, during After the Final Rose.
 In the end, Fletcher chose former pro-quarterback Jordan Rodgers over runner-up Robby Hayes.
+Rodgers proposed; the two were married on May 14, 2022.
 The couple currently resides in Dallas.

 The Bachelor Winter Games

 Fletcher appeared in one episode of The Bachelor Winter Games where she judged a kissing contest along with Rachel Lindsay and Arie Luyendyk.

 Career

 In April 2018, Fletcher started working with Marcus by Goldman Sachs as a new ambassador for home improvement loans.
 Fletcher's appearances included interviews as a home-renovation expert.

 In June 2018, Fletcher announced that she was launching her own clothing line, Fletch.

 In September 2018, it was announced that Fletcher and her fiancé, Jordan Rodgers, would appear in a Kin web series Engaged with JoJo and Jordan, described as a combination of reality TV and DIY home decor.

 Beginning in July 2019, Fletcher and Rodgers hosted the CNBC reality show Cash Pad.
 A combination of house flipping and investment shows, the hosts partner with homeowners hoping to turn their properties into ideal short-term rentals.

 In September 2019, Fletcher and Rodgers announced they would be hosting Battle of the Fittest Couples for Paramount Network where “ripped couples” compete against each other to win the title "Fittest Couple" and a $100,000 cash prize.
 The show premiered October 15, 2019.

 Fletcher and Rodgers hosted The Big D, a dating reality show for TBS that was set to premiere on July 7, 2022.
 However, the show was canceled on June 16, three weeks before the premiere.
 Ten episodes were produced.

+In July 2022, as reported by People, JoJo Fletcher teamed up with the fashion brand Cupshe to introduce a collection of swimwear priced affordably.